C

 Despite the bad reputation of their parent breeds, chipits are fantastic family dogs because of their affectionate natures.
 They also love to play and won’t leave your side if they don’t have to.

 The chipit makes an excellent guard dog because of its protective nature.
 In addition, they are energetic, highly intelligent, eager to please, and willing to work.
-While good with older children, the chipit may nip smaller children that antagonize them and does not like other pets unless they are socialized from a young age.
+While good with older children, the chipit may nip smaller children who antagonize them, and does not like other pets unless they are socialized from a young age.
 But if left to their own devices, these dogs can become overprotective and aggressive.

 Chipit isolated